 There is demand for more authentic, walkable town centers.
 New Albany's Village Center is a great example.
 This is covered more fully in the Village Center section (see page 76).
 There is also demand for more "third places" where people can meet and where families can go out together.
 Outside of the Village Center, these are underrepresented in New Albany.
-This is covered more fully in the hamlet focus area (see page 218).
+This is covered more fully in the hamlets section (see page 73).
 There continues to be demand for auto-oriented support retail around employment centers.
 This is where New Albany's retail district applies.